paolo-torres/interview-prep/system_design/problems/06_twitter/06_twitter.md

 ## 10. Replication and Fault Tolerance

 Since read-heavy, can have multiple secondary database servers for each DB partition.
-All writes first go to primary server and then replicated to seconary servers.
+All writes first go to primary server and then replicated to secondary servers.
 Also gives fault tolerance, since whenever primary server goes down, can failover to secondary server.

 ---